char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 ![img_4.png](pictures/img_4.png){ width="300" }

-### 5. Customize and Create Channel
+2. Choose Channel Type and Name

-Decide whether your channel is text or voice channel.
-Name you channel and set whether it is private.
-Click “Create Channel ” to create the new channel
+Decide if your channel will be for text or voice communication, and give it a name.

+3. Set Privacy and Create

+Specify if the channel is private and click “Create Channel” to finish.

 ![img_3.png](pictures/img_3.png){ width="300" }